 Well, hello there!
-Let me guess?
-Planning to DIY your wedding and looking for some tips?
+Let me guess.
+Planning a DIY wedding?
+And looking for some DIY wedding tips?
 You got to the right place!
-We’ve rounded up TOP 12 tips that will help you plan your DIY wedding.
+We’ve rounded up top tips that will help you plan your DIY wedding.

-DIY-ing a wedding isn’t really as easy as what everyone assumes it will be.
+DIYing a wedding isn’t as easy as everyone assumes it will be.
 DIY weddings require a lot of time and work, plus assistance and planning/logistics.

-Do not worry whether you are a DIY enthusiast or an interested bride-to-be looking to see if DIY is actually for you; read further, and we will help you out!
+Do not worry whether you are a DIY enthusiast or an interested newlywed-to-be looking to see if DIY is actually for you; read further, and we will help you out!

 1. Budget wisely